You have 0 shipments in your cart

 Rule Manager

-For example, Interparcel’s Rule Manager allows you to set specific rules that automatically assign couriers based on criteria like parcel weight or destination.
-A rule might automatically assign Aramex to all orders under 5kg.
+Once you have orders in your multi-carrier system, couriers still need to be selected for each order.
+Interparcel’s Rule Manager allows you to set specific rules that automatically assign couriers based on criteria like parcel weight, destination, or order value.
+A rule might automatically assign Aramex to all orders under 5kg, or always use express for metro postcodes.
+Once set up, it runs in the background, removing one of the most repetitive decisions in your dispatch process.

-rule manager on interparcel
+rule manager

 Live Shipping Rates at Checkout